kasko/docs/source/products/Roland/getsafe/rest-api.rst

 REST API
 ========

-.. note::  Refer to :ref:`REST API page<rest_api>` for a more complete documentation regarding the necessary requests before performing and building your own.
+.. note::  Refer to ref:`REST API page<rest_api>` for more complete documentation regarding the necessary requests before performing and building your own.

 **Please remember to use the API specific item and touchpoint.**

 Headers
 =======

 1. ``Accept: application/vnd.kasko.v2+json`` - V2 header.
-The API requests must include the V2 header in: Quote_, Offer_, Show_, Update_, Cancel_ requests.
+The API requests must include the V2 header in Quote_, Offer_, Show_, Update_, Cancel_ requests.
-2. ``If-Match: <ETag>`` - header that should be send along with Update_ and Cancel_ requests.
+2. ``If-Match: <ETag>`` - header that should be sent along with Update_ and Cancel_ requests.
 As ``<ETag>`` value should be used header ``Etag`` from Show_ response.
-3. ``If-Unmodified-Since: <Date>`` - header that should be send along with Update_ and Cancel_ requests.
+3. ``If-Unmodified-Since: <Date>`` - header that should be sent along with Update_ and Cancel_ requests.
 As ``<Date>`` value (RFC7232) should be used header ``Last-Modified`` from Show_ response.

 Possible requests
 =================

 At least 3 requests required in following order to buy policy:

-1. Quote_ requests - get estimate of policy costs.
+1. Quote_ requests - get an estimate of policy costs.
-2. Offer_ requests - create offer.
+2. Offer_ requests - create an offer.
 3. Payment_ requests - covert offer to policy.

-When there is policy created, following actions can be taken:
+When there is a policy created, the following actions can be taken:

 4. Update_ request - update policy quote ( price sensitive ) or other information ( price insensitive ) information.
-5. Cancel_ request - cancel policy.
-Note when policy is cancelled no more modification requests can be done.
+5. Cancel_ request - cancel the policy.
+Note when the policy is cancelled no more modification requests can be done.

 .. _Quote:

 Quote request
 -------------
-This requests calculates how much policy holder should pay for policy.
+This request calculates how much policyholder should pay for the policy.
 Following factors are considered while calculating policy price:

 .. csv-table::